Strong Free Version Limits: 3-Routine Cap and the Best Alternative

 - Strong Cloud product page: strong.app/strong-cloud

-- Strong support center (articles reviewed: getting started, Strong PRO, template limits, custom exercise limits, and Apple Watch support): support.strongapp.io
+- Strong help center (articles reviewed: Workout Template limits, What is Strong PRO, and Apple Watch support): help.strongapp.io

 - Strong iOS listing (pricing, widgets, Apple Health, CSV backup, and current free-plan copy): App Store